AminAliari/iVidCapPro/README.md

 # iVidCapPro
-iVidCap Pro with arm64, arm7 and bitcode support
+iVidCapPro with arm64, arm7 and bitcode support

 This Unity iOS Plugin was Developed by [Eccentric Orbits][1].
 I forked the plugin to make it compatible with bitcode and standard architects such as arm64 and arm7.